The Route of the Twrch Trwyth and the Bluestones.

 The route of the Twrch Trwyth through the Preseli Hills as described in Culhwch and Olwen, and according to local tradition.

 The enchanted boar and his seven little pigs are chased by Arthur's men from the havoc of Deu Gleddyf into the Preseli Hills.
 They stalk him eastwards along the two banks of the river Nevern.
 To avoid Arthur's men the Twrch Trwyth changes tack, sneaks off the Nevern and travels down the Afon Brynberian for a couple of miles, passing through two remarkable sites on either flank, as if through a gateway.
 One of these sites is the world famous bluestone cromlech Pentre Ifan, the other has been, up until relatively recent times, almost completely overlooked.
 It is a (stoneless) neolithic henge known as Castell Mawr.
 So the route of the Twrch Trwyth through the Preseli Hills begins by him passing through two neolithic monuments, one circular, one with a huge capstone.
 Both these monuments have in recent times been identified by archaeologist prof. Mike Parker Pearson as being key to understanding the circular dimensions and architectural structures at Stonehenge.
 Pentre Ifan demonstrates the technology used to lift the lintels of the Sarsen circle.
 Whilst Castell Mawr, due to it's proximity to these recently discovered quarries is strongly suspected as being the original home to at least some of the Stonehenge bluestones (Parker Pearson).
 The Boar then follows the Brynberian valley until it arrives at the first of a series of three neolithic quarries recently confirmed by Ixer and Bevins as the sources for a significant number of the Stonehenge Bluestones.
+Now when Arthur approached, Twrch Trwyth went on as far as Preseleu, and Arthur and his hosts followed him thither, and Arthur sent men to hunt him; Eli and Trachmyr, leading Drutwyn the whelp of Greid the son of Eri, and Gwarthegyd the son of Kaw, in another quarter, with the two dogs of Glythmyr Ledewig, and Bedwyr leading Cavall, Arthur's own dog.
+And all the warriors ranged themselves around the Nyver.

 Gateway to the Preseli Hills.

 I am not the first to notice that this outcrop of rhyolite known as Craig Rhos-y-felin has the appearance of a sleeping boar with its bristly back and it's snout to the ground.
 Perhaps the author imagined the giant boar resting at this site.
 Anthropologist Mary-Ann Ochota has likened the dramatic outcrop to 'a sleeping dragon or the scales of a mythical beast'.
 It is now certain that this neolithic quarry provided at least one of the Stonehenge bluestones.
-Neither can there be any doubt that this part of the route of the Twrch Trwyth is that which is specified in Culhwch
+Neither can there be any doubt that this part of the route of the Twrch Trwyth is that which is specified in Culhwch.

 Craig Rhos-y-felin.
 A sleeping boar, complete with ears and tusks. (photo credit Mary-Ann Ochota)